nikhilweee/nikhilweee.github.io/content/about/_index.md

 I got the opportunity to pursue my bachelor's thesis as a Research Intern at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) where I worked with [Navin Goyal](https://www.microsoft.com/en-us/research/people/navingo/) on translating code to natural language.

 I graduated from [BITS Pilani](https://www.bits-pilani.ac.in/) with a B.E.
 (Hons) in Electrical and Electronics Engineering.
-For more information, feel free to reach out to me using any of the social platforms. _Links are right below that beautiful smile_ :)
+For more information, you can go through a list of my [projects](/projects), or have a look at my [resume](/resume).
+Feel free to reach out to me using your preferred platform. _Links are right below that beautiful smile_ :)

 ## Publications